ladybirdweb/faveo-probe/README.md

 Use Faveo Probe script to check if your system can run [Faveo](https://www.faveohelpdesk.com) or not.

+Prerequisite:
+Before you run this test following components have to be installed on your server

+1. Web Server: Apache or IIS or Nginx
+2. PHP Version: 5.5+
+3. Database: MySQL(5.0+) or Postgres or SQLite or SQL Server
+4. Pretty URLs or Search Engine Friendly URL's have to be enabled in your web server configuration

 Instructions:

 1. Download latest Faveo Probe from GitHub,